SaadTeli/Gesture-Recognition-Case-Study/README.md

   - [ImageNet Class Labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)

 ## Contact
-Created by [@yourgithubusername] - feel free to contact me for further inquiries or collaboration opportunities!
+Created by [@SaadTeli] - feel free to contact me for further inquiries or collaboration opportunities!